To edit means to review a product (audio, image, text, video) and change/modify it if needed.

 Those factors clearly highlight the importance of knowing the language culture.
 For instance, if the text is a translation, you have to either find an equivalent or adapt the context from the source to the target.
 That’s why I always insist that a good translator has to be more than being a bilingual person.

 The final product must meet the client’s expectations.
-It’s very important to know who’s the intended audience.
+It’s imperative to know who’s the intended audience.

 Although I mostly focus on translation projects, I’ve been taking on editing assignments throughout the years.
 These are some examples: